jakir-ruet/k8s-orchestration-master/04-demystifying-storage/Readme.md

 |   2   | ReadOnlyMany     |     ROX     |
 |   3   | ReadWriteMany    |     RWX     |
 |   4   | ReadWriteOncePod |    RWOP     |

+#### Container Storage Interface (CSI)

+It is a specification that defines a standard for exposing ***block*** and ***file storage systems*** to containerized workloads on Container Orchestration Systems (COS) like Kubernetes.
+Its offers several benefits and addresses various challenges related to storage management in containerized environments.

+> Features

+- Integrate different storage system with K8s
+- Supports to multiple storage options
+- Dynamic storage provisioning
+- Snapshotting & cloning
+- Seamless migration